kKapalka/chat-room/readme.md

 ============================================================
 Changelog #3: 19.01.2018

+- added /help command which shows all possible functions

+- Client is now informed of the existence of functions and of all mutes which hold place

 - Fixed a ~~bug~~ feature where functions '/mute' and '/unmute' self were completely valid options.
 They are not anymore.

 - Extended the password column size in database, from 32 to 64 characters  (to set up a new database, remove the .txt document in your Server directory)